What do you know about H2O?

 According to the Mayo Clinic “Water is your body’s principal chemical component and makes up about 60 percent of your body weight.
 Every system in your body depends on water.
 For example, water flushes toxins out of vital organs, carries nutrients to your cells, and provides a moist environment for ear, nose and throat tissues.”

-Every day water is lost through perspiration, breathing, urination and bowel movements.
+Every day H20 or water is lost through perspiration, breathing, urination and bowel movements.
 In order for your body to function at its best we need to be replenishing the amounts that are lost through out each day.

 According to the Medical Institute, the adequate intake (AI) of an average male living in a temperate climate is roughly 13 cups (3 liters) of beverages a day to stay hydrated.